cute-boss/calculator-winforms/README.md

 # calculator-winforms

-This is created using visula studio 2010.
+This is created using visual studio 2010.